 Because let’s be honest, the dishes in the sink, the cancelled plans, or lack of similar interest in a hobby aren’t the real reason you’re upset – you’re actually feeling invalidated, ignored, or maybe even taken for granted.
 So, how to begin to untangle this problem and discuss the real root of the problem?

 How to Resolve a Chronic Argument in Your Relationship:

 - First, you must be willing to be 100% responsible and accountable for your part in the argument.

 - Second, you must be open to taking a look at what your partner does that triggers your behavior and therefore impacts your partner’s reaction to you.

 - Third, you must also be willing to explore the emotions you feel and identify your relationship needs.

 - Fourth, you must be willing to take a look at your worst fears and be able to talk about this with your partner.

 And the good thing?
 You don’t have to do this alone.

 You’re Not Alone

-This is what I want for you so that you can enjoy your life together, grow stronger together and have a happy and fulfilling partnership.
-If this resonates with you and you think you could benefit from some professional help, then please set up a free consultation with me so I can help you move forward.
+This is what I want for you so that you can enjoy your life together, grow stronger together, and have a happy and fulfilling partnership.
+If this resonates with you and you think you could benefit from some professional help, then please set up a free consultation with a therapist or coach so you can get help to move forward.